-WHEREAS, the Plan was presented to the public, at various stages, for input, review, and comment at nine publicly-noticed meetings and workshops, including visioning sessions held January 10 and March 22, 2006, a draft review workshop held March 25, 2009, and a public hearing held June 24, 2009, in accordance with the Plan's Citizen Participation Plan; and,
+WHEREAS, the Plan was presented to the public, at various stages, for input, review, and comment at 16 publicly-noticed meetings and workshops, including visioning sessions held April 24 and May 22, 2006, draft review workshops held January 26 and March 10, 2009, and a public hearing held June 3, 2009, in accordance with the Plan's Citizen Participation Plan (Town Resolution 04-10-06); and,

-WHEREAS, the Town of Lima Planning and Zoning Commission has reviewed and approved the Plan, and recommends the Plan for adoption to the Town Board of Lima, and the Town Board of Lima has also reviewed and approved the Plan.
+WHEREAS, the Town of Milton Planning and Zoning Commission has reviewed and approved the Plan, and has recommended the Plan for adoption to the Town Board of Milton, and the Town Board of Milton has also reviewed and approved the Plan; and

-I. The Town Board of Lima does ordain that the Town of Lima, on June 24, 2009, hereby creates and adopts the Town of Lima Comprehensive Plan 2035 and shall enforce all policies and recommendations contained therein.

-H. TITLE
+WHEREAS, it is the desire of the Town Board that it maintain its maximum flexibility of action in land use decisions until January 1, 2010, at which time, under Wis.
+Stat.
+Section 66.1001(3), all such actions must be consistent with the Plan,

+NOW, THEREFORE, the Town Board of the Town of Milton does hereby ordain as follows:
-This Ordinance shall be known as, referred to, or cited as, the "ORDINANCE TO CREATE AND ADOPT THE TOWN OF LIMA COMPREHENSIVE PLAN 2035."

-III.
-PURPOSE AND INTENT
+- I. ADOPTION OF PLAN.
+The Town of Milton Comprehensive Plan (2035) is hereby created and adopted, and the policies and recommendations contained therein shall be enforced from the effective date, and, until that time, said Plan shall be deemed advisory in nature. - II.
+TITLE.
+This Ordinance shall be known as, referred to, or cited as, the "ORDINANCE TO CREATE AND ADOPT THE TOWN OF MILTON COMPREHENSIVE PLAN 2035." - III.
+PURPOSE AND INTENT.
 The purpose of this Ordinance is to best promote the public health, safety, and general welfare of the Town and its citizens, by guiding and coordinating planning and development in the Town.

-IV.
-CONSISTENCY WITH ORDINANCE

-Commencing June 24, 2009, all actions, including amendments, involving the following Town ordinances shall be consistent with this Ordinance:
+CONSISTENCY WITH ORDINANCE.
+Commencing January 1, 2010, all actions, including amendments, involving the following Town ordinance shall be consistent with the Plan adopted under this Ordinance: